bhart12/COP5725_Sherlock_Reimplementation/README.md

 Now in order to train the data, just run "python3 train_Sherlock_Preprocessed.py" in the "/model_code_files" directory.
 This will train the model on the downloaded data and save the model in the "/model" directory

 In order to test the trained model, just run "python3 predict_Sherlock_Preprocessed.py" in the "/model_code_files" directory.

+train_column_vectors.py and predict_vectors.py contain the manipulated neural networks to train one feature column at a time and use those to predict and find the F1 - scores.